Sidemen Charity Match: St Mary's Stadium (2016)

-2017, 2018, 2022: The Valley
+The Valley (2017–2022)

 The Sidemen Charity Match was held at the Valley three times between 2017 and 2022.

 Three subsequent matches were held at the Valley in Charlton, London.
 The second match in 2017 raised £210,000 for the NSPCC and the Charlton Athletic Community Trust (CACT).
 The 2018 edition raised £65,747 for CACT and Young Minds.
 The YouTube Allstars won the former match 2–0, whilst Sidemen FC won the latter 7–1.
 Notable players across these matches featured Deji, WillNE, Lachlan Power and Caspar Lee.

 After a four-year hiatus, the highly anticipated fourth match in 2022 raised over £1,000,000 for CALM, Teenage Cancer Trust, Rays of Sunshine and Miniminter's M7 Education.
 New entrants included MrBeast, LazarBeam, Noah Beck, IShowSpeed, Chunkz, Niko Omilana and GeorgeNotFound.
 Billy Wingrove and Mark Goldbridge acted as managers, with former Premier League and FIFA referee Mark Clattenburg officiating.
 Sidemen FC emerged victorious 8–7.
 The match later secured a Guinness World Record for "most viewers for a charity sports match live stream on YouTube" with 2,558,501.

-2023: London Stadium
+London Stadium (2023)

 The 2023 edition was held at London Stadium and raised over £2.4 million.

 A fifth match was held on 9 September 2023 at the 62,000-capacity London Stadium, the home stadium of Behzinga's supported team West Ham United.
 Sidemen FC defended the title with a 8–5 victory over the YouTube Allstars.
 Rapper Aitch performed for the inaugural halftime show.
 Debutants included Airrack, xQc, JiDion, Kai Cenat, AboFlah and Jacksepticeye.
 Max Fosh went viral for his yellow card incident, where he showed referee Clattenburg an Uno "Reverse" playing card.
 KSI performed Cristiano Ronaldo's trademark "siuuu" celebration when he saved a penalty from IShowSpeed, a prominent Ronaldo fan.
 The match raised over £2.4 million for CALM, Teenage Cancer Trust, Rays of Sunshine and M7 Education—the same charities as in 2022.